-IMAX Corporation, together with its consolidated subsidiaries (the "Company", or "IMAX") is a Canadian corporation that was formed in March 1994 as a result of an amalgamation between WGIM Acquisition Corp. and the former IMAX Corporation ("Predecessor IMAX").
+IMAX Corporation, together with its consolidated subsidiaries (the "Company" or "IMAX") is a Canadian corporation that was formed in March 1994 as a result of an amalgamation between WGIM Acquisition Corp. and the former IMAX Corporation ("Predecessor IMAX").
 Predecessor IMAX was incorporated in 1967.

 IMAX is a premier global technology platform for entertainment and events.
-Through its proprietary software, theater architecture, patented intellectual property, and specialized equipment, IMAX offers a unique end-to-end solution to create superior, immersive content experiences for which the IMAX® brand is globally renowned.
+Through its proprietary software, auditorium architecture, patented intellectual property, and specialized equipment, IMAX offers a unique end-to-end solution to create superior, awe-inspiring immersive content experiences for which the IMAX® brand is globally renowned.
 Top filmmakers, movie studios, artists, and creators utilize the cutting-edge visual and sound technology of IMAX to connect with audiences in innovative ways.
-As a result, IMAX is among the most important and successful global distribution platforms for domestic and international tentpole films and, increasingly, exclusive experiences ranging from live performances to interactive events with leading artists and creators.
+As a result, IMAX is among the most important and successful global distribution platforms.
+The Company's global content portfolio includes blockbuster films, both from Hollywood and local language film industries worldwide; IMAX documentaries, both original and acquired ("IMAX Documentaries"); and IMAX events and experiences in emerging verticals including music, gaming, and sports.

-The Company leverages its proprietary technology and engineering in all aspects of its business, which principally consists of the digital remastering of films and other content into the IMAX format ("IMAX DMR"®) and the sale or lease of premium IMAX theater systems ("IMAX System(s)").
+The Company leverages its proprietary technology and engineering in all aspects of its business, which principally consists of the IMAX film remastering ("IMAX Film Remastering" and formerly known as "IMAX DMR") and the sale or lease of premium IMAX theater systems ("IMAX System(s)").

 IMAX Systems are based on proprietary and patented image, audio and other technology developed over the course of the Company's history since its founding in 1967.
-The customers for IMAX Systems are principally theater exhibitors that operate commercial multiplex theaters, and, to a much lesser extent, museums, science centers and destination entertainment sites.
-The Company generally does not own the locations in the IMAX network, and is not an exhibitor, but instead sells or leases the IMAX System to exhibitor customers along with a license to use its trademarks and ongoing maintenance services.
+The customers for IMAX Systems are principally theatrical exhibitors that operate commercial multiplex theaters, and, to a much lesser extent, museums, science centers and destination entertainment sites.
+The Company does not own the locations in the IMAX network, except for one, and is not an exhibitor, but instead sells or leases the IMAX System to exhibitor customers along with a license to use its trademarks and ongoing maintenance services for which there is an annual payment by the exhibitor to IMAX.

-As of December 31, 2022, there were 1,716 IMAX Systems operating in 87 countries and territories, including 1,633 commercial multiplexes, 12 commercial destinations, and 71 institutional locations in the Company's global network.
-This compares to 1,683 IMAX Systems operating in 87 countries and territories as of December 31, 2021, including 1,599 commercial multiplexes, 12 commercial destinations, and 72 institutional locations in the Company's global network.
-(See the table below under "IMAX Network and Backlog" for additional information on the composition of the IMAX network.)
+IMAX has the largest global premium format network, more than double the size of its nearest competitor.
+As of December 31, 2023, there were 1,772 IMAX Systems operating in 90 countries and territories, including 1,693 commercial multiplexes, 12 commercial destinations, and 67 institutional locations in the Company's global network.
+This compares to 1,716 IMAX Systems in 87 countries and territories as of December 31, 2022, including 1,633 commercial multiplexes, 12 commercial destinations, and 71 institutional locations in the Company's global network.
+Additional information on the composition of the IMAX network is provided in the discussion of IMAX Network and Backlog.

-The IMAX System provides the Company's exhibitor customers with a combination of the following benefits:
+IMAX Systems provide the Company's exhibitor customers with a combination of the following benefits:

-- the ability to exhibit content that has undergone the IMAX DMR conversion process, which results in higher image and sound fidelity than conventional cinema experiences; - advanced, high-resolution projectors with specialized equipment and automated theater control systems, which generate significantly more contrast and brightness than conventional theater systems; - large screens and proprietary theater geometry, which result in a substantially larger field of view so that the screen extends to the edge of a viewer's peripheral vision and creates more realistic images; - advanced sound system components, which deliver more expansive sound imagery and pinpointed origination of sound to any specific spot in a theater equipped with an IMAX System; - · specialized theater acoustics, which result in a four-fold reduction in background noise; - · ongoing maintenance and extended warranty services, and - a license to the globally recognized IMAX brand.
+- the ability to exhibit content that has been enhanced through the IMAX Film Remastering, which results in higher image and sound fidelity than conventional cinema experiences; - advanced, high-resolution projectors with specialized equipment and automated theater control systems, which generate significantly more contrast and brightness than conventional theater systems; - large screens and proprietary auditorium geometry, which result in a substantially larger field of view so that the screen extends to the edge of a viewer's peripheral vision and creates more realistic images; - advanced sound system components, which deliver more expansive sound imagery and pinpointed origination of sound to any specific spot in an auditorium equipped with an IMAX System; - specialized theater acoustics, which result in a four-fold reduction in background noise; - ongoing maintenance and extended warranty services; and - a license to the globally recognized IMAX brand as well as benefits from IMAX marketing of films being shown in its network and IMAX's growing social media followership.